bertofurth/Seagate-Central-Toolchain/README.md

 product.

 ### Time
-It takes about 1 hour to complete on an 8 core i7 PC.
-It takes about 6 hours on a Raspberry Pi 4B.
+The build components take a total of about 45 minutes to complete on an 8 core i7 PC.
+It takes about 6.5 hours on a Raspberry Pi 4B.

 ### Required tools
 The following packages or their equivalents need to be installed on